ClickCease

 The ERA noted that Mr Nand was notified of the complaint at about 2.40 pm and did not meet Mr Moller until after 4.50 pm.
 That gave Cardinal about two hours to check whether the allegation was even consistent with where Mr Moller had been driving.
 The ERA also noted that Cardinal's trucks had GPS / EROAD tracking, and that Mr Nand, as Operations and Transport Manager, could reasonably be expected to have access to truck movement schedules.

 The contradiction is obvious.
-If Cardinal genuinely believed that a Class 5 driver may have been impaired and driving erratically, allowing him to keep driving for about two more hours was extremely difficult to reconcile with that supposed safety concern.
+If Cardinal genuinely believed that a professional Class 5 driver may have been impaired and driving erratically, allowing him to keep driving for about two more hours was extremely difficult to reconcile with that supposed safety concern.
 The ERA itself described it as "extraordinary" that Cardinal allowed the driver to continue driving until the end of his shift.

 That point was not a technicality.
 It went directly to whether Cardinal really had genuine and reasonable grounds at the time it required the test.
 An employer cannot credibly say "this was an immediate safety concern" while also letting the alleged safety risk continue on the road and failing to check the basic facts.